chenh19/Quarto/README.md

 *Current version: v1.0.0*

 ## Introduction
 This is a website template created with [Quarto](https://quarto.org/).
-You may follow the [Tutorial](https://chenh19.github.io/Quarto/misc) to make your own websites.
+You may follow the [tutorial](https://chenh19.github.io/Quarto/misc) to create your own websites.